How do I apply?

 How will I know if I am invited to the entrance examination/e-interview?

-All eligible applicants will receive an invitation by e-mail to the entrance examinations.
+Applicants invited to the entrance examination, will receive an invitation by e-mail.
 Some degree programmes have a mandatory pre-task which must be approved in order to be invited to the entrance examination.
 The invitation e-mail will inform you of the time and location of the entrance examination/e-interview.
 The invitation e-mail will also state which materials you need to bring with you to the examination venue.

 Can individual arrangements be made at the entrance examination?